skyloutyr/VTT/README.md

 An automatic updater companion app is built-in.
 When it detects a new version being released it will notify you in the main menu.
 Updating is as simple as pressing the "Update" button there.

 **Windows only, but since the application is built with .net core and uses opengl 3.3 it should be relatively simple to run on linux.**
+Note that for a linux installation you will need a compiled glfw3.so library available, as well as any openal library.

 ### Requires .NET 6, msvcr 120 and msvcr 140.